 At this point, most landlords will let it go rather than fighting a costly legal battle.
 But some are just crazy enough to sue anyway for the remaining rent.
-If that happens then get ready for a date in court.
-You may already have the law on your side, but if you want to be sure and make it go as smooth as possible, then it helps to be prepared.
+If that happens, then get ready for a date in court.
+You may already have the law on your side, but if you want to be sure and make it go as smoothly as possible, then it helps to be prepared.
 Here are five things you need to know and do before a court date with your landlord.

 Know how your building affects your rights